Frequently Asked Questions

 Q: When will we receive our photos?

 A: The entire photo set is delivered online 6-8 weeks from your wedding date.
-Galleries are online for 6 months, + you receive your usb drive 6 months from your wedding date.
+Galleries are online for 6 months.

 Q: Do you bring backup?